How Often Should You Get Dental Cleanings?

 How to Maintain Oral Health Between Cleanings

-• Brush your teeth at least twice a day with fluoride toothpaste
+• Brush your teeth at least twice a day with fluoride toothpaste.

-• Floss daily to remove plaque and food particles between teeth
+• Floss daily to remove plaque between teeth.

-• Use an antiseptic mouthwash to reduce bacteria in your mouth
+• Use an antiseptic mouthwash to reduce bacteria.

-• Avoid tobacco products
+• Avoid tobacco products.

-• Replace your toothbrush every 3-4 months or sooner if bristles are frayed
+• Replace your toothbrush every 3–4 months or sooner if bristles are frayed.

 Special Considerations for Different Age Groups